Aluminium: Biology

 Schematic of aluminium absorption by human skin.

-Despite its widespread occurrence in the Earth's crust, aluminium has no known function in biology.
+Despite its widespread occurrence in the Earth's crust, aluminium has very few known functions in biology.
 At pH 6–9 (relevant for most natural waters), aluminium precipitates out of water as the hydroxide and is hence not available; most elements behaving this way have no biological role or are toxic.
-Aluminium sulfate has an LD_{50} of 6207 mg/kg (oral, mouse), which corresponds to 435 grams (about one pound) for a 70 kg mouse.
+Aluminium sulfate has an LD_{50} of 6207 mg/kg (oral, mouse).
+However, one organism which is known to make use of aluminium is the deep-sea amphipod Hirondellea gigas.
+These crustaceans are coated in an aluminium hydroxide gel which protects their calcified exoskeletons from dissolving at depths below the carbonate compensation depth.

 Toxicity

 Aluminium is classified as a non-carcinogen by the United States Department of Health and Human Services.
 (Note: While aluminium per se is not carcinogenic, Söderberg aluminium production is, as is noted by the International Agency for Research on Cancer, likely due to exposure to polycyclic aromatic hydrocarbons.)
 A review published in 1988 said that there was little evidence that normal exposure to aluminium presents a risk to healthy adult, and a 2014 multi-element toxicology review was unable to find deleterious effects of aluminium consumed in amounts not greater than 40 mg/day per kg of body mass.
-Most aluminium consumed will leave the body in feces, and any that enters the bloodstream will be excreted via urine.
+Most ingested aluminium is eliminated in feces, and much of what enters the bloodstream is excreted in urine; however, not all absorbed or parenterally administered aluminium is cleared through urinary excretion.